dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 Then you can run the procedure by simply clicking the button.

-The macro’s not quite perfect
+The macro's not quite perfect

 Execute the code a couple of times to try it out.
-It works pretty well, doesn’t it?
+It works pretty well, doesn't it?

-Now try entering a negative number when you’re prompted for a value.
+Now try entering a negative number when you're prompted for a value.
 Oops.

 Trying to calculate the square root of a negative number is illegal on this planet.